 All gifts made to the University are subject to the institution’s giving policies found at http://giving.yale.edu/gift-policies.

 Gifts made by Yale employees and members of their immediate families to an account that is either directly or indirectly controlled by the employee or provides the employee with a personal benefit are not tax deductible.

 Acceptance of such gifts must be approved by the applicable Department Chair, Dean, and in some cases the Provost and may be subject to additional oversight and limitations.

 Employees of the University may choose to make a recurring donation to the University via payroll deduction.
-(See Gift to Yale Payroll Deduction Request form (Form 3501 FR.41), available on the Quick Forms website.)
+(See Gift to Yale - Payroll Deduction Request form (Form 3501 FR.11), available on the University Forms website.)

 Sample Language for a gift letter:

 I am pleased to make a gift of $__to support ____________in the Department of____, of which I am a faculty/staff member.

 I recognize that this is a gift to Yale University and that it will be administered by the Dean or Department Chair, in accordance with Yale’s policies on financial oversight and expenditure control.
 In the event that I should leave the Department of ____ or its work should be discontinued, the University shall use the gift funds to support research in a related area, at the discretion of the Dean or Department Chair.

 Third-party payers also make contributions to Yale that may be used to support conferences and other educational activities.
 These payments should continue to be classified as gifts unless the donor is receiving a direct benefit from the contribution (i.e., an educational session held exclusively for the donor’s employees).
 The intention of the payer should determine the classification of the payment, not the overhead rate that will be charged.

 Gifts must be used in a manner consistent with the stated intentions of the donor.
 Gifts must be established to manage them in accordance with donors’ wishes.
 The Provost is responsible for assigning gifts to specific purposes within the University.